pedrooaugusto/speech-to-code/spoken/src/modules/typescript/logical_operator/README.md

 The following are some examples of phrases, in english, used to trigger the command `Writes a logical operator`:

-1. =
+1. equals
 2. negative =
-3. negative greater or = than
+3. not greater equals than
-4. not greater than
+4. negative less than
-5. less or equals than
+5. less or = than
-6. less than
+6. greater than

 #### Português